 Note the safety restraint.
 If it goes, I hope it doesn't rip the board off the dock.

-Mission accomplished without losing any parts into the swiftly flowing water,
+Mission accomplished without losing any parts into the swiftly flowing water, and the ladder is only slightly modified.

 Glad to have made the save.
 Now it's time to put the tools away.